 Students participate in the formal learning program one day a week.
 While the students forego regular school classes on this day, they have typically been placed in the SHINE program because they already have low attendance rates and/or have been unable to engage successfully in the classroom for a variety of reasons.

 While students relinquish some traditional class time to participate in the SHINE program, it is recognised by the school, families and SHINE that learning is not limited to the school classroom and that the overall benefits to the student and the school far outweigh any small academic sacrifices.

 SHINE students are strongly encouraged to attend school regularly if they are to be part of the SHINE program.
 When the school believes the student is no longer at risk of disengaging from school and is attending classes regularly, that student can exit the formal SHINE program at any time.

-However, once a SHINE student, always a SHINE student and SHINE continues to offers a haven to SHINE girls before school hours, after school hours and during school breaks.
+However, once a SHINE student, always a SHINE student and SHINE continues to offer a haven to SHINE girls before school hours, after school hours and during school breaks.
 SHINE also provides support to SHINE students after they have completed school and are transitioning to the workplace.